UMD-INST377/Group-Project-Base/README.md

 # Parkz App README

 ## Project Description
-Our website will help anyone who is traveling to National Parks in the US and is looking for a guide to help plan their trips.
+Our website will help anyone who is traveling to National Parks in the US and is looking to view or leave reviews for various places and attractions

+## Target Browsers
+This website has been developed for modern desktop and mobile web clients.
+The styling for mobile versions is currently unfinished, so attempts to use the application should use desktop web browsers if possible.

 ## Link
 https://group2-project377.herokuapp.com/